 Note: These apply chiefly to precision scales and analytical balances used in labs and similar locations.

 Plan in advance where the instrument should be located with the objective of keeping it there “permanently.”
 Or at least as long as possible.
 Once it is positioned and calibrated for that location a relocation calls for a recalibration.

 Why, you may ask, is this important?
 It’s because the effect of gravity varies by location.
-This is demonstrated by our post describing how gravity affects balances.

 Avoid areas subjected to heavy traffic or other sources of vibrations and oscillations that can throw measurements off.
 If your lab countertop does not provide a stable work surface consider a weighing table with a heavy work surface such as granite and vibration-absorbing rubber components.